saurabhzingade/Basic-Pytorch/README.md

 ![](transfer.png)

 I trained it for a very short time about 2000 epochs .
-YOu can train for longer and get bettter results.
+You can train for longer and get bettter results.